Warriors to play NRL game at McLean Park in Napier next year

 AdvertisementAdvertise with NZME.

+Napier City Council had previously bought rights to a July 2015 Melbourne "home" game against St George Illawarra.

+The council began the bid to get the Warriors to McLean Park almost before Melbourne and St George Illawarra were heading home on the bus from McLean Park .

-It featured Hwake's Bay player Tohu Harris playing for the Storm and now the Warriors and New Zealand Kiowis captain.
+That match had featured Hawke's Bay's Tohu Harris playing for the Storm.
+Harris is now the Warriors and New Zealand Kiwis captain.

 The Warriors' reserve side with some star players, including Matthew Ridge, played a pre-season match at the former Nelson Park in Hastings in the 1990s.

-The same Park hosted a pre-season match involving Manly Seagulls in pre-Warriors days of Kiwis NRL team-of-choice and before a crowd of about 12,500 in February 1992, and Canterbury Bulldogs in January 1994.
+The same park hosted a pre-season match involving Manly Seagulls in pre-Warriors days before a crowd of about 12,500 in February 1992, and the Canterbury Bulldogs in January 1994.